BinaryResearch/BinaryResearch.github.io/_posts/2019-09-07-Inserting-Debugging-Instrumentation-Into-an-Internal-Function-using-Redirect-to-PLT.md

 In the previous post, it was demonstrated how an internal function in a dynamically-linked ELF executable can be hooked by redirecting execution to the PLT entry of a shared library function and then overriding that shared library function via `LD_PRELOAD`.
-This technique was used to completely replace the logic of an internal function of a contrived toy program.
+This technique was used to completely replace the logic of an internal function of a toy program.
 This time, rather than substituting the logic of a hooked internal function in its entirety in order to override the function's behavior, it will be demonstrated how debugging instrumentation can be inserted into a hooked internal function to analyze and log its runtime behavior.
-The internal function responsible for encoding a key via XOR operations in a crackme program from [crackmes.one](https://crackmes.one)
-(instead of a contrived example binary) will be analyzed.
+The internal function responsible for encoding a key via XOR operations in a crackme program will be analyzed.

 ### Overview